dotnet/docs-maui/docs/platform-integration/essentials/clipboard.md

 ---
 title: "Clipboard"
-description: "Learn how to use the .MET MAUI Clipboard class in the Microsoft.Maui.Essentials namespace, which lets you copy and paste text to the system clipboard" ms.date: 08/16/2021
+description: "Learn how to use the .NET MAUIClipboard class in the Microsoft.Maui.Essentials namespace, which lets you copy and paste text to the system clipboard" ms.date: 08/16/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---